“I was unexpectedly blown away by Hendrix! There should be at least one college as good as Hendrix in every state.“

 - The qualities that define the Odyssey program are reflected in the life-after-college successes enjoyed by Hendrix graduates.
 Approximately two out of every three graduates enter Ph.D., JD, or MD programs within two years of graduating, many at some of the nation’s most selective institutions.

 - Hendrix has produced 34 Watson Fellows, 30 Fulbright Scholars, 31 Goldwater Scholars, 6 Rhodes Scholars, and an impressive aggregate total of Truman, Marshall, Udall, and Jack Kent Cooke Scholars.

 - Indeed, The Chronicle of Higher Education named Hendrix as one of the country’s top producers of distinguished scholars.

 - Hendrix graduates commonly live lives of fulfillment reflective of the College’s eclectic and talented student body as physicians, professors, researchers, authors, attorneys, and entrepreneurs.

 - Hendrix is in the midst of a building boom.
-Hendri has invested in new facilities to enhance student life.
+Hendrix has invested in new facilities to enhance student life.
 The $26 million Student Life and Technology Center–our high tech, super deluxe, LEED-certified campus “living room”–opened its doors in January 2010.
 In 2008, the college constructed an award-winning 100,000-square-foot Wellness and Athletics Center and accompanying outdoor facilities.
-In 2012 we broke ground on additional facilities for our student athletes.
-In addition to two new student apartment complexes that feature two- and three-bedroom housing options for upperclassmen.
+In 2012 we broke ground on additional facilities for our student athletes, in addition to two new student apartment complexes that feature 2- and 3-bedroom housing options for upperclassmen.